SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 The flag ``relativistic_field_initialization = True`` in the ``bunch_electrons`` `Species`
 means that its self-consistent electromagnetic fields will be computed at the time when this ``Species`` starts to move, in this case at ``t=0`` because ``time_frozen=0``.
-The procedure used in :program:`Smilei` for this initialization is detailed `here <https://smileipic.github.io/Smilei/relativistic_fields_initialization.html>`_.
+The procedure used in :program:`Smilei` for this field initialization is detailed `here <https://smileipic.github.io/Smilei/relativistic_fields_initialization.html>`_.

 These electromagnetic fields will propagate with the bunch and push away the plasma electrons